 APR is abbreviated for Annual Percentage Rate.
 The APR is the annual cost of the mortgage expressed in the form of a yearly rate.
 The APR is generally higher than the note rate because the APR includes the interest rate plus related costs such as points, fees for processing the loan and other pre-paid charges.
 The APR can be used to compare the actual cost of different types of mortgages.

 Closing costs cover all the charges associated with the transaction, including points, origination fee, appraisal fee, title insurance, survey, charges for credit reports, etc. Closing costs vary depending upon the loan product and the fees that are customary in your region.

 When can I lock an interest rate?

 It all depends on the loan type and your specific situation.
-New Fed offers a wide range of lock-in periods depending on your needs which your loan office will discuss with you at time of application.
+New Fed offers a wide range of lock-in periods depending on your needs which your loan officer will discuss with you at time of application.

 What does it mean to "buy down" the interest rate?

 Buying down the rate refers to the payment of discount points in exchange for a lower interest rate.
 A discount point is one percent of the loan amount.
 As an example, paying two discount points on a $100,000 loan requires $2,000.

 Your ability to purchase a home will depend, in part, on your credit history as profiled in a credit report.
 The information on the credit report is used to determine how responsible you are in meeting your obligations.
 You do not have to have perfect credit to be approved for a mortgage, but if you have a number of late payments, you may need to provide a letter explaining why those payments were late.

 Amortization is the repayment of a mortgage debt with periodic payments of both principal and interest, calculated to retire the obligation at the end of a fixed period of time.